OctopusDeploy/docs/docs/api-and-integration/server-extensibility/building-an-authentication-provider/building-a-forms-based-authentication-provider.md

 All Forms based providers share the Username/Password/Remember Me UI shipping with the Octopus Deploy UI.
 To participate as a Forms based authentication provider you must:

-- Host an API endpoint that
+- Host an API endpoint that:
-    * expects a Http POST of a LoginCommand object
+    * expects a Http POST of a LoginCommand object.
-    * returns a JSON representation of an IUser and a cookie, as returned by a call to IAuthCookieCreator.CreateAuthCookie
+    * returns a JSON representation of an IUser and a cookie, as returned by a call to IAuthCookieCreator.CreateAuthCookie.
-- Implement the IAuthenticationProvider interface and have
+- Implement the IAuthenticationProvider interface and have:
-    * GetAuthenticationProviderElement return an element with
+    * GetAuthenticationProviderElement return an element with:
-        * a Name
+        * a Name.
-        * FormsLoginEnabled = true
+        * FormsLoginEnabled = true.
-        * Links containing path to the API from above
+        * Links containing path to the API from above.
     * GetAuthenticationUrls return the same API url (which is used to whitelisting APIs when in MaintenanceMode etc).
 - Implement whatever configuration storage you require.